 In addition, you tweak the Windows registry to force system shutdown quickly following the steps below.

 - Press Windows key + R, type regedit and click ok,

-- This will open Windows registry editor, navigate the following key: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control
+- This will open the Windows registry editor, navigate the following key: Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control

-- Here on the middle panel double click on WaitToKillServiceTimeout and set the value between 1000 to 20000 which corresponds the value between 1 to 20 seconds successively.
+- Here on the middle panel double click on WaitToKillServiceTimeout and set the value between 1000 to 20000 which corresponds to the value between 1 to 20 seconds successively.

-Note: If you don’t found WaitToKillServiceTimeout then right-click on control -> click New > String Value and Name this String as WaitToKillServiceTimeout. then set the value between 1000 to 20000
+Note: If you don’t find WaitToKillServiceTimeout then right-click on control -> click New > String Value and Name this String as WaitToKillServiceTimeout. then set the value between 1000 to 20000

 Close registry editor and restart your PC to apply the changes.

 Did these solutions help fix windows 10 slow startup and shutdown problems?
 Lets us know on the comments below.